 Congress believed that aliens who have entered the United States as permanent residents and who have not officially lost or surrendered the right to permanent U.S. residence should be taxable as U.S. residents.
-These persons have the rights in the United States that are similar to those afforded U.S. citizens (including the right to enter the United States at will); equity demands that they contribute to the cost of running the government on the same basis as citizens.19 the United States as an immigrant in accordance with the immigration laws, if such status has not been revoked or administratively or judicially determined to have been abandoned.
+These persons have the rights in the United States that are similar to those afforded U.S. citizens (including the right to enter the United States at will); equity demands that they contribute to the cost of running the government on the same basis as citizens.

+The Act defines 'lawful permanent resident' to mean an individual who has the status of having been lawfully accorded the privilege of residing permanently in the United States as an immigrant in accordance with the immigration laws, if such status has not been revoked or administratively or judicially determined to have been abandoned.
 Therefore, an alien who comes to the United States so infrequently that, on scrutiny, he or she is no longer legally entitled to permanent resident status, but who has not officially lost or abandoned that status, will [still] be a resident for tax purposes.
-The purpose of this requirement of revocation or determination is to prevent aliens from attempting to retain an apparent right to enter or remain in the United States while attempting to avoid the tax responsibility that accompanies that right.20
+The purpose of this requirement of revocation or determination is to prevent aliens from attempting to retain an apparent right to enter or remain in the United States while attempting to avoid the tax responsibility that accompanies that right.